pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-circular-areas.md

 ## Intersection between two circular areas

-This is an HTTP API that determines whether two circular areas intersect, based on their centers and radii.
+This is an HTTP API that determines whether two circular areas intersect.

 ---